Doraitto5/ML_MODELS/README.md

 # ML_MODELS
-in this repo to give nine types of modes using similar dataset to train the models
+in this repo to give all learning (supervised,unsupervised)with its model